 – It is used in water treatment centres to convert sewerage into drinking water.

 – It is used to clean swimming pools and balance water pH.

 – It is used in battery manufacture and construction.

 Muriatic acid can be used outside the home for masonry cleaning.
-Whether you are removing mineral deposits or preparing to paint a new surface, muriatic acid products from companies such as https://www.stonehealth.com/stone-cleaning-products/ will quickly remove stains and residues.
+Whether you are removing mineral deposits or preparing to paint a new surface, muriatic acid products can be ordered online.
+However if you are looking for a more environmental friendly solution a company that supplies alternative products that do not include the use of muriatic acid is stonehealth, you can see there available product line here https://www.stonehealth.com/stone-cleaning-products/ .

 For removal of mineral deposits, use a solution of muriatic acid.
 When masonry reacts with moisture, deposits can be left behind and look unsightly.
 This can be the case if you have a basement area, which is naturally damper.
 Apply the muriatic acid in safe way for a few minutes to remove any minerals, then rinse and brush off any remaining residue.
 Apply a waterproof seal to the masonry.

 Muriatic acid can be used to prepare a surface for painting.
 Use with caution to improve the chances of adhesion.

 Muriatic acid can be used to quickly remove mortar stains from ceramic tiles and masonry.
 The area will be improved in a few seconds, so be careful to limit the exposure.
 Always follow the safety instructions.